 The Worthington Scholars are...

-Johanna Crane, Assistant Professor (IAS): In addition to the Worthington Distinguished Scholar award, Johanna received a Royalty Research Fund award to support her research at the Monroe Correctional Complex titled, “Aging and Care in Prison: An Ethnographic Study.”
-The goal is to use the voices and experiences of older prisoners and their caregivers to narrate the ethical terrain of aging and health care in prison, and to use the resulting evidence to improve care for this vulnerable population.
+Johanna Crane, Assistant Professor (IAS): The Worthington Distinguished Scholar award will support her ongoing collaboration with the group on Inequalities in Global Health Science (IGHS) and in particular, an anthropological study of administrative infrastructure in global health research.
+Johanna also received a prestigious Royalty Research Fund award to support her research at the Monroe Correctional Complex where she is using the voices and experiences of older prisoners and their caregivers to narrate the ethical terrain of aging and health care in prison.
+The resulting evidence will be used to improve care for this vulnerable population.